Top 12 Places To Visit In Rizal Province 2019 [Updated]

 9).
 Calinawan Cave

 This is a privately owned cave and is a sensational looking multi-level cave system.
 There are various chambers, stalactites, stalagmites, and creepy rock formations in which ghoulish faces appear.
 The walking paths through the cave are not very difficult, so you don’t really need to have any caving experience to enjoy this.
 The guides have flashlights and make the tour fairly easy.
 Depending on how often you stop, the tour of the caves takes anywhere from 30 to 45 minutes.
-You can read more by clicking here.
+Check out more here about Calinawan Cave.

 Google Maps: Calinawan Cave